Forricide/still-feel-alive/Chapter 14.md

 He's holding a device with several buttons dotting its surface.
 It looks almost out of a movie - a dark, metal core covered by switches and buttons and multicoloured wires.

 "Wonder if it does several things, maybe.
 Like a multi-tool, except the settings are *boom*, *kaboom*, and...
-Okay, that's too complicated for you, I'd imagine.
+Okay, that's too complicated for you, I imagine.
 Let's go for something a little simpler.
 How does this one look?"

 No exposed wires.
 Just a single button, nearly flush with the white surface.
 Aesthetically pleasing, and completely different from the majority of the others.
 So much so, she wonders if it was perhaps made by someone else.